Chapter One VI

 Joan Wayne, “After midnight, finished before daylight.”

 Joan Wayne, “Nope.
 Parents were supporting her California girl fling.
 She called them regularly according to her cell phone.
 Parents are ambitious and conservative, but it was their little girl, living her life.
 They respected that.
-Incidentally, she made a little money as a personal trainer.”
+Incidentally, she made a few bucks as a personal trainer.”

 Joan Wayne, “Yeah, it occurred to me too.
 Cops did a cursory run though people she was known to train.
 Mostly women, Pilates ponytail types.
 A few men, ran to older ones.
 Young men don’t have the extra cash for a personal trainer, the couple that did were the same profile as the vagrants, body hair, not bald, and solid alibis for the time of the murder.
 Cops dropped that line of inquiry.”